How to prepare traditional German coleslaw with white cabbage and optional bacon (aka Weisskrautsalat).

 - Olive oil.
 Extra virgin works best as it brings about more flavor.

-- Salt and pepper.
+- Salt and black pepper.
 Use kosher salt and if possible white pepper.

 - Parsley (optional).
 Flat leaf (aka Italian) is the traditionally used herb to sprinkle over the dressed cabbage.